saerio/MoreOpenPods/README.md

 &nbsp;
 &nbsp;

-Copyright (C) 2019-2022 Federico Dossena
+Author: Federico Dossena(skill issue)

-AirPods is a trademark of Apple inc.
+AirPods is a trademark of Apple Inc.